Selakjan, Kelachay

-Selakjan (سلاكجان) (Note: Also romanized as Selākjān) is a village in Bibalan Rural District of Kelachay District, Rudsar County, Gilan province, Iran.
+Selakjan (سلاكجان) (Note: Also romanized as Selākjān) is a village in Bibalan Rural District of Kelachay District in Rudsar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 604 in 179 households.
 The following census in 2011 counted 226 people in 75 households.
 The 2016 census measured the population of the village as 324 people in 116 households.

 In 2023, the villages of Bijar Poshteh and Lateh were merged with Selakjan.